Section 1: Purchasing Services Mission and Authority

 - Develop programs and services that bring value to university departments.

-- Ensure that purchase transactions are in compliance with applicable federal contract and grant regulations and laws.
+- Ensure those purchase transactions are in compliance with applicable federal contracts and grant regulations and laws.

 - Conduct competitive bidding processes for the university.

 - Serve as the centralized purchasing entity for all departments of the university.

 POLICY – It is required that Purchasing Services approve purchase orders of any type prior to the commitment of university funds.

 Purchasing Services is the central university department that has been delegated the authority to make purchases on behalf of the university; to enter into certain contracts that commit university funds, and approve certain expenditures.
 Purchasing Services serves as the spokesman for the university with respect to procurements and procurement issues.
 Purchasing Services issues Requests for Proposals and otherwise conducts competitive bid processes for procurements $25,000 or greater.
 Purchasing Services executes contracts resulting from the bidding and negotiation processes.

 Purchasing Services is a service-oriented group that performs a variety of functions for the benefit of the university community while working to perform specific functions and projects for individual departments.
 The following represents a list of some of the functions carried out by Purchasing Services.

 - serve as a centralized procurement body for university

 - develop and maintain procurement policies and procedures